UA-Carpentries-Workshops/2019-October-Resources/unix/for-loops.md

 done
 ```

-Here, where we say **`$(cat words.txt)`**, the command line is performing that operation first (it's evaluting what's inside the parentheses, similar to what the dollar sign does when put in front of our variable name, "item"), and then puts the output in its place.
+Here, where we say **`$(cat planets.txt)`**, the command line is performing that operation first (it's evaluting what's inside the parentheses, similar to what the dollar sign does when put in front of our variable name, "item"), and then puts the output in its place.
 We can use **`echo`** to see this has the same result as when we typed the items out:

 ```bash
 echo $(cat planets.txt)